timgoalen/timgoalen-portfolio/README.md

 ![Image of the colour palette](documentation/colour-palette.png)

 ### Typography
-~~The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.~~
+The site uses a single font - 'Poppins' - with the browser-default sans serif as a fallback in case tyhe main font fails to load correctly.
+Poppins is a contemporary font that fit the mimimalist aesthetic by it by it's design being based on pure geometry.

-oversized section titles, with thin 100-weight font.
+The oversized section titles use the thin 100-weight version of the font, with a responsive font-size of:
+`calc(4rem + 0.5vw)`

+A similar responsive font-size is also used for logo, navbar links and 'About' section paragraph text.

 ### Imagery
 ~~Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.~~